ArturoDent/find-and-transform/README.md

     "find": "(${getTextLines:(${lineIndex}-1)})",
     "replace": "\\U$1",
-    "restrictFind": "previousSelect",  // this makes it work on the preceding line only, will wrap
+    "restrictFind": "previousSelect",  // this makes it work on the preceding line only, will wrap at top of file
-    // "restrictFind": "nextSelect",   // capitalize next instance of the find, will wrap "isRegex": true                    // must be here to treat the find as a regex }
+    // "restrictFind": "nextSelect",   // capitalize next instance of the find, will wrap at end of file "isRegex": true                    // must be here to treat the find as a regex }
 }